cancerberoSgx/typescript-poor-man-reflection/README.md

  * If `prependVariable`, an array variable will be prepended at the top of the same file and function calls will access the array directly.

-    If `asStringLiteral` then the whole thing will be passed as a single string in the parameter (this is mostly useful for debugging since it will pollute the code a lot)
+ * If `asArgument` then the whole thing will be passed as a single string in the parameter (this is mostly useful for debugging since it will pollute the code a lot)

 ## Options

 In general all API options are supported in the CLI as long as their types supported (function options are not supported in the CLI).
 All options are documented in [ReplaceProjectFunctionCallOptions interface](api/interfaces/_types_.replaceprojectfunctioncalloptions.md).

 ### CLI API